Cool native wildflowers for summer garden blooms

 If you’re looking to dress up your landscape this summer, consider these native species, which adapt readily to home gardens and provide weeks of blooms.

-Daisy fleabane (Erigeron spp.) (pictured above) flowers throughout the season with dozens of tiny white petals that create an airy daisy bouquet.
+Fleabane (Erigeron spp.) (pictured, right) flowers throughout the season with dozens of tiny white petals that create an airy daisy bouquet.
 This annual grows where it pleases and not always where you want it, but its delicate form is complimentary to most plantings.
 Dried plants have been used in bedding to repel fleas and other pests.

 Soft-hair coneflower (Rudbeckia mollis) makes a strong presence with gray-green leaves with soft hairs and a sturdy stem that supports multiple yellow flowers.
 It is very statuesque and makes an impact when grouped together.
 There are at least nine members of this coneflower family in Florida, and they grow in diverse habitats including swamps, pine flatwoods, hammocks and sandhills.

-Poppymallow (Callirhoe papaver) is seldom found in the nursery trade, but the low-growing plant is a showstopper with 2-inch bright-pink poppy-shaped flowers.
+Woodland poppymallow (Callirhoe papaver) is seldom found in the nursery trade, but the low-growing plant is a showstopper with 2-inch bright pink poppy-shaped flowers.
 Each mature 8- to 12-inch rosette will have more than 30 blooms that you’ll enjoy for weeks.
 It is a plant that must be in the “right place” to be happy.
-While its natural habitat is an upland mixed forest, poppymallow can be grown in home landscapes in light shade.
+While its natural habitat is an upland mixed forest, Woodland poppymallow can be grown in home landscapes in light shade.

-Threadleaf tickseed (Coreopsis leavenworthii), also called Leavenworth’s tickseed, is always a part of the summer garden, although it does not do well in prolonged drought.
+Leavenworth’s tickseed (Coreopsis leavenworthii) is always a part of the summer garden, although it does not do well in prolonged drought.
 Try using it in light shade, and remember it will re-seed bountifully on bare ground or in nearby potted plants.

-Blanketflower (Gaillardia pulchella) and beach sunflower (Helianthus debilis) are happy to fill the job as hardworking groundcovers when planted in well-drained soil in full sun to light shade.
-They produce tons of flowers with little upkeep besides an annual trimming in fall.
+Dune sunflower (Helianthus debilis) is happy to fill the job as a hardworking groundcover when planted in well-drained soil in full sun to light shade.
+It produces tons of flowers with little upkeep besides an annual trimming in fall.

 Bluecurls (Trichostema dichotomum), a member of the mint family, is becoming a well-known annual that returns by seed in well-drained sunny gardens.
 It emerges after spring has passed to form a 30-inch-tall well-branched plant.
 Look closely to admire its spotted lower lip petal beneath a blue-lobed corolla with four amazing long-curled stamens.
 It’s a great drought-tolerant plant for the whole state.